Saturday, June 9, 2018

 This CME activity is provided by Integrity Continuing Education.

-This CEU/CNE activity is jointly provided by Global Education Group and Integrity Continuing Education.
+This CEU/CNE activity is co-provided by Postgraduate Institute for Medicine and Integrity Continuing Education.

-This activity is supported by independent educational grants from Astellas Pharma US, Inc., Boehringer Ingelheim Pharmaceuticals, Inc., Mylan Specialty L.P., Novartis Pharmaceuticals Corporation, and Sunovion Pharmaceuticals, Inc.
+This activity is supported by independent educational grants from Boehringer Ingelheim Pharmaceuticals, Inc., Lilly USA, LLC, Salix, a division of Valeant Pharmaceuticals North America LLC, Novartis Pharmaceuticals Corporation, and Sunovion Pharmaceuticals, Inc.